ebzzry/ebzzry.github.io/en/src/quotes.md

   ―Reiko Tamura, Parasyte -the maxim- (2014)

-- “In comparison, humans are the true parasitic vermin infesting this planet.”<br>
-  ―Takeshi Hirokawa, Parasyte -the maxim- (2014)

-- “So in the end, it’s hypocritical for us to love Earth without loving ourselves.”<br>
-  ―Shinichi Izumi, Parasyte -the maxim- (2014)

 - “Which would be worse, to live as a monster or to die as a good man?”<br>
   ―Andrew  Laeddis, Shutter Island (2010)

 - “The light that burns twice as bright burns half as long.”<br>
   ―Dr. Eldon Tyrell, Blade Runner (1982)

-- “Why would you take fitness advice from someone who isn’t fit?
-It’s like taking movie reviews from a blind guy.”<br>
-  ―Nicole Arbour

 - “If you see fraud and do not say fraud, you are a fraud.”<br>